November 15, 2021 — By Matt Bloom, Virg Bodyfelt, & Marko Kujavic

 Unfortunately, earning carbon credits is not as easy as it sounds.
 Many EV charging station owners work with carbon credit consultants or third-party brokers who help them navigate the process of validating data and filing for the credits on a quarterly or annual basis.

-AmpUp assists all of our interested individual and commercial clients in earning any carbon credits they generate from their EV charging stations.
-Since we believe these credits belong to the station owner, AmpUp works with carbon credit partners to help our customers register, validate, and monetize these credits.
+AmpUp can assist our interested individual and commercial clients in earning any carbon credits they generate from their EV charging stations.
+AmpUp works with carbon credit partners to help our customers register, validate, and monetize these credits.
 In popular carbon credit markets like LCFS, station owners can earn hundreds if not thousands of dollars per year depending on the volume of usage of their EV charger.
 Those interested in purchasing EV charging stations should ask potential vendors if they help redeem carbon credits or if the vendor takes ownership for themselves.